-Today we'll have a long drive (about 550kms) to the Gobi desert.
-We'll start our day with early breakfast, and by lunchtime, we'll arrive at the ruins of the Ongi monastery, the largest Buddhist centre in the Gobi region and the gate to the northernmost desert in the world, the Gobi desert.
+Today we'll have a long drive (around 550 km on a bumpy road) to the Gobi desert.
+We'll start our day with early breakfast and by lunchtime, we'll arrive at the ruins of the Ongi monastery, the largest Buddhist centre in the Gobi region and the gate to the northernmost desert in the world, the Gobi desert.
 Two complexes of temple ruins were built in the 1780s.
 During the political repression of the late 1930s, these two temples were destroyed, and many lamas were executed and imprisoned.
 We will visit the ruins of the monastery and the reconstructed parts.
-After lunch and visiting the ruins, we'll continue to the Gobi Mirage camp.
-Today, you will see how climate, terrain, and vegetation change from grasslands to semi-desert.
-Overnight in the Gobi mirage camp for three nights.
+Overnight in the Ongiin nuuts ger camp, standard gers.
 B/L/D